Island Peak Climbing 17 Days

 • Gel hand cleaner/sanitizer.

-• Note: We can add medical supplies as per the special needs of the trekkers to the first-aid kit given above.
+• Note: We can add medical supplies per the trekkers' special needs to the first-aid kit given above.

 Equipment And Packing List

 This is the list of guidelines to help you pack what is needed to bring in on the trip.
 The packing list may vary depending on the season you set off on the journey.
-Please take note that a trekker's luggage should not exceed the limit of 11kg as there will be one porter to carry the luggage of two trekkers.
-Apart from the luggage, each trekker will have to carry a day pack, including valuables or what is important.
-It will be better if you pack only the items that are necessary for you.
+Please note that a trekker's luggage should be at most the limit of 11kg as there will be one porter to carry the luggage of two trekkers.
+Apart from the luggage, each trekker must carry a day pack, including valuables or what is important.
+Please pack only the items that are necessary for you.

 • The Adventure Club Trek will lend each trekker a set of down Jackets, sleeping bags,s and duffle bags.